austenstone/copilot-license-cleanup/README.md

 This requires the users to already exist as members of the enterprise and target organization.

+If you are using Enterprise Managed Users, it may be easier to use a group from your identity provider to manage the users.
+You can assign the group to a team in an organization and assign that team to Copilot.
+This will allow you to manage the users in your identity provider and have them automatically added/removed from Copilot as group membership changes.

 ### PAT(Personal Access Token)

 You will need to [create a PAT(Personal Access Token)](https://github.com/settings/tokens/new?scopes=manage_billing:copilot) that has `manage_billing:copilot` access.
 If you are specifying an 'enterprise' rather than individual organizations you must also include the `read:org` and `read:enterprise` scopes.